 Genghis Khan: Fierce Mongolian Conqueror by PV Knight.
 Biography of the Mongolian nomad who built an empire across three continents.
 For children ages 9 to 13.

 Genghis Khan by Brenda Lange.
 Traces the life of the chief of a small Mongol tribe who established a vast empire in the 12th century.
 For young adult readers.

-Genghis Khan: Invincible Ruler of the Mongol Empire by Zachary Kent.
-Biography for children ages 9 to 12.
+Genghis Khan: Creating the Mongol Empire by Barbara M. Linde.
+Biography for ages 12 to 15.

 Genghis Khan and the Mongol Empire by Don Nardo.
 Nonfiction for young adult readers.

 Genghis Khan: 13th Century Mongolian Tyrant by Enid Goldberg and Norman Itzkowitz.
 For young adult readers.